Use DNA Sequencing to Trace the Blue Whale's Evolutionary Tree

-- Type in "blue whale" in the "Search for" box.
+- Type in "blue whale mitochondrial complete genome" in the "Search for" box.

-- The resulting page will list documents in the Genomes database that contain "blue whale" or its scientific name Balaenoptera musculus.
+- The resulting page will list documents in the Nucleotide database that contain "blue whale" or its scientific name Balaenoptera musculus.

 Now that you have the query sequence, open the BLAST page, following the instructions below.
 BLAST is a program that compares nucleotide or protein sequences to sequence databases and calculates the statistical significance of matches.
 BLAST can be used to infer functional and evolutionary relationships between sequences.

 - Open a new window or tab in your internet browser and go to the NCBI main page, and click on the BLAST link in the "Popular Resources" list on the right.